leemunroe/grunt-email-workflow/readme.md

 For changes to CSS, modify the .scss files.

+Media queries and responsive styles are in a separate style sheet so that they don't get inlined.
+Note that only a few clients support media queries e.g. iOS Mail app.

 ### Email templates and content

 Handlebars is used for templating.

 `/layouts` contains the standard header/footer HTML markup.
 You most likely will only need one layout template, but you can have as many as you like.

 `/emails` is where your email content will go.
-To start you off I've included two simple transactional emails based on my [simple HTML email template](https://github.com/leemunroe/html-email-template).
+To start you off I've included example transactional emails based on my [simple HTML email template](https://github.com/leemunroe/html-email-template).

 ### Generate your email templates